Christopher Yang

 Toyota Connected North America

 Christopher Yang is group vice president of Business Development and deputy general counsel of Legal at Toyota Motor North America (TMNA).
-He also serves as executive vice president and chief operating officer at Toyota Connected North America (TCNA).
+He also serves as president and chief executive officer at Toyota Connected North America (TCNA) and is a member of the Board of Directors.

 In his role leading the Business Development division, Yang is responsible for the development of TMNA’s portfolio of new business ventures, alliances, and partnerships in the areas of EV Charging, battery lifecycle (4R), hydrogen fuel cell, flying mobility and IP monetization.
 He is currently leading the creation of Toyota’s EV charging and battery lifecycle ecosystem for Toyota’s lineup of new electrified vehicles.
 As deputy general counsel of TMNA, Yang leads the transactional legal practice at TMNA and provides executive leadership and counsel on global legal matters that involve Toyota entities around the world.